 The only Barney that is dumber and drunker than him is Barney the Dinosaur

 Laugh out loud so funny, "you can take spider pig with you! " "he's not spider pig anymore, he's harry plopper" OINK!

-He was showed in the Simpsons movie
+He was on the movie